The Bankrate promise

-If you have stellar credit and can qualify for an interest rate that’s lower than what you’re currently paying, refinancing might be a great next step for you.
+Refinancing might be a great next step for you if you have stellar credit and can qualify for an interest rate lower than what you’re currently paying.
 But it’s not the right move for everyone.
-If you don’t qualify for student loan refinancing or you want to explore other options for managing your student loan repayment, consider these:
+If you don’t qualify for student loan refinancing or want to explore other options for managing your student loan repayment, consider these:

-- Income-driven repayment plans: If you have federal student loans, you can explore IDR plans.
+- Income-driven repayment plans: If you have federal student loans, you can explore IDR Plans.
 These base your payments on your income and household size.
 After 20 or 25 years, the remaining balance on your loans is forgiven.
-Your credit score doesn’t determine your eligibility for these plans like it does for student loan refinancing.
+Your credit score doesn’t determine your eligibility for these plans, like student loan refinancing.

-- Forbearance: Forbearance is when you temporarily pause student loan payments without impacting your repayment or credit score (since late or missed payments cause your credit score to drop).
+- Forbearance: Forbearance is when you temporarily pause student loan payments without impacting your credit score.
 The federal government and some private lenders offer this option.
-You can check with your lender to see if you’re eligible for forbearance before applying.
+Before applying, you can check with your lender to see if you’re eligible for forbearance.